GAMMA: Graspability-Aware Mobile MAnipulation Policy Learning based on Online Grasping Pose Fusion: Experiments

 \textbf{Real-world environment setup.} We deploy the B1+Z1 robot in the real world to grasp the target object from a cluttered receptacle (with 4-6 objects) while performing obstacle avodiance.
 In detail, We mount an Azure Kinect DK on the head of the B1 robot dog and a Realsense D415 on the gripper of the Z1 arm.
 During the experiments, we make use of ORB-SLAM3~\cite{campos2021orb} to obtain 6D grasping poses based on the gripper camera observations.
 Note that the extrinsic parameters between the cameras and the arm, as well as the robot base, are pre-calibrated.

 \textbf{Baselines.} Given the intricacy of the task, ensuring a fair comparison among all mainstream methods is a formidable challenge.
-Hence, we focus to compare our method (GAMMA) with other methods that are most pertinent to our approach and have been assessed within the same simulator environment.
+Hence, we focus on comparing with other methods that are most pertinent to our approach and have been assessed within the same simulator environment.
 Specifically, we consider: \begin{enumerate} \item Multi-skill Mobile Manipulation \textbf{(M3)}~\cite{Gu2022MultiskillMM}: A modular method which incorporates mobility for enhanced flexibility in object interactions. \item Habitat-Baselines \textbf{(HB)}: A standard baseline method provided by Habitat 2.0. \item Reachability-aware policy \textbf{(ReachMM)}: An approach that leverages the reachability encoded state $\cS_\text{reach}$ as defined in Equ.~\ref{eqy:reach}. \item Non-fusion graspability-aware policy \textbf{(GAMMA without fusion)}: A method which doesn't make use of our proposed OGFM module and predicts grasp poses for every frame. \end{enumerate}

 \textbf{Metrics.} We measure the episode when the grasp action is called.
 In simulator, we consider two following metrics: (1) \textit{Gaze Success Rate} (GazeSR), an episode is deemed successful if the distance between the arm camera position and the target object position is within the $15$ cm and the angle between the camera ray and the object-to-camera ray is less than $10^\circ$.
 (2) \textit{Grasp Success Rate} (GraspSR), Success is achieved if the gripper's pose closely matches any densely annotated grasping pose, with deviations less than $10$ cm in distance and $10^\circ$ in angle.
-For real-world experiments, we evaluate the \textit{Success Rate} (SR) based on whether the object is grasped without being dropped.